 Undergraduate Advanced Diplomas are equivalent to the third year of undergraduate study.
-They are the next step if you have either completed, or due to complete, a course at second-year undergraduate level (FHEQ Level 5).

 Advanced Diplomas are offered in: